r3ply/r3ply/site/content/_index.md

 6. along the way a number of checks are performed, allowing malicious comments to be ignored
 7. finally the processed comment is ready for the owner to moderate and is forwarded to the moderation channel(s) in their config
 8. (optional) comments that are pending moderation can be cached by r3ply and available immediately via front-end JS
-9. The user receives a simply confirmation email letting them know their comment was successfully submitted

 ### How Do I Integrate r3ply Comments with My Website?

-Comments from r3ply arrive for moderation as files.
-From there you just build your website normally.
+Comments from r3ply arrive as files for moderation.
+From there, you can build your website normally.
 Without any config changes r3ply comments will simply be JSON files, however you can also use a templating language in your config to precisely control how comments look.
 For example, you could template that JSON object into HTML.

 For this purpose there's also a r3ply CLI tool called `re`, which is designed to help with a number of local tasks, such as simulating receiving comments.
 Using `re` you can test changes to your website, and make sure that everything is still working as expected.